appirio-tech/base-api-nodejs/README.md

 * newrelic.js: Newrelic configuration file
 * Procfile: Heroku process control
 * sample.env: A sample file to be used as .env

+### Step 1 Create the Swagger Document

+Swagger is used to built out the routes and API documentation.
+We take a Documentation first approach to building API's.